WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 4. Confirm the machines in subscription are tagged.

-## Step 2: Apply "Disable Defender for Cloud Server plans" Config for all servers with the Tag ( created in step 1 )
+## Step 2: Apply "Disable Defender for Cloud Server - plan" Config

 1. Run the [Defender for Servers activation on resource level script](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Powershell%20scripts/Defender%20for%20Servers%20on%20resource%20level/ResourceLevelPricingAtScale.ps1) and authenicate if prompted.